FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

     You can shuffle around _widgets_ by **click & hold their name and then dragging them around**.
     Expanding their size is done by dragging the bottom-right corner (`∟`).
     Widgets start out at their minimal default.

     For a great example of a rich dashboard, visit the [app under "Explore" > "Solar Cells"](https://nomad-lab.eu/prod/v1/staging/gui/search/solarcells).

 ??? success
     Your dashboard should now look somewhat as in the reference figure.
-    Note that you might have play around with the layout to get a perfect match.
+    Note that you might have to play around with the layout to get a perfect match.
     Check the tip box above for more details.

     <div class="click-zoom" style="text-align: left;>